noamrubin22/theRoasters/README.md

 The most efficient timetable needs to be created for the students of UvA Science park.

 ## Getting Started
-### Prerequisites
 These scripts are written in Python3.6.3.
 The requirements.txt consists of the needed packages to run the code successfully.

-Those are easy to install throuw pip with the following instruction:
+### Prerequisites
+The required packages are easliy installed through:

 ```
 pip install -r requirements.txt